agfor/pcmdbedit/README.md

 1. Open `index.html` in a modern browser
 2. Drag and drop a CDB or SQLite file (or click to browse)
-3. Select a task from the dropdown (e.g., "Edit Rider Statistics")
+3. Select a task from the dropdown (e.g., "Edit Rider Statistics") or choose "SQL Console"
-4. Pick a record from the searchable list
+4. **For tasks:** Pick a record from the searchable list and edit fields (auto-saves)
-5. Edit fields - changes save automatically
+5. **For SQL console:** Run queries with schema browser and optional write mode
 6. Download the modified database (SQLite or CDB format)

 ## Finding Your Database Files